IncubatorT/ONI-Mods/HotEthanol/README_en.md

   There may be multiple files in this directory corresponding to different maps.
 You need to pick out the .yaml file corresponding to the map you want to play.

 - Then append the following content to the end of this file.
-Note that the indentation needs to be consistent with the original file (in the "worldTemplateRules:" field, this field will be written at the end of the file in the official default file)
+Note that the indentation needs to be consistent with the original file (under the "worldTemplateRules:" field, this field will be written at the end of the file in the official default file)

 - ```
     # Geyser - HotEthanol